 Wireless 5.1ch Speaker System: Add the Sonos Sub 1 Wireless Powered Subwoofer and a pair of Sonos One, Play:1, Play:3, or Play:5 speakers for a wireless 5.1ch surround sound experience (sub and speakers sold separately).
 Now you don't have to run wires to a powered sub or rear speakers to enjoy true 5.1ch audio.
 In conjunction with the Sonos Boost, you can even use the Sonos Connect:Amp as a rear amplifier with separate rear speakers; in this configuration you will still need to run wire between the rear speakers and the Connect:Amp (Boost, Connect:Amp, and speakers sold separately).

-Sonos Multiroom Eco-System: The PlayBase is part of the Sonos wireless multiroom music eco-system consisting of a family of wireless network speakers, players, and amplifiers.
-Start with the Playbar soundbar speaker and add other Sonos products - including the Sonos PLAY:1 / PLAY:3 / PLAY:5 powered speakers, the Sonos One voice-activated speaker, and the Sonos Connect:Amp / Connect zone players (all sold separately).
+Sonos Multiroom Eco-System: The PlayBase is part of the Sonos wireless multiroom audio eco-system consisting of a family of wireless network speakers, players, and amplifiers.
+Start with a single Sonos product and add more Sonos products over time - including speakers, soundbars, players, and amplifiers (all sold separately - see Accessories Tab).
 With multiple zones, you can play the same or different songs in different rooms of your home.
 Up to 32 Sonos devices can be connected in one system.